percona/pmm-doc/docs/optimize/change_number_tables.md

+# Change the number of tables

-# Change the number of tables beyond which per-table statistics is disabled
+You can optimiza PMM performance by changing the number of tables beyond which per-table statistics is disabled as follows:

 When adding an instance with `pmm-admin add`, the `--disable-tablestats-limit` option changes the number of tables (from the default of 1000) beyond which per-table statistics collection is disabled.